Today’s book list is all about Alphabet books for preschoolers!

 Alligator Alphabet by Stella Blackstone and Stephanie Bauer.
-I was so excited to find this book because just this week my son started pointing out lower case letters in text.
-This book is a beautifully illustrated book with each letter represented on it’s own page.
+I was so excited to find this book because just this week my son started pointing out lower case letters in the text.
+This book is a beautifully illustrated book with each letter represented on its own page.
 Pretty standard right?
-Wrong, although the text below the illustration had both upper and lower case letters, the main illustration is only the lower case letter.
+Wrong!
+Although the text below the illustration had both upper and lower case letters, the main illustration is only the lower case letter.
 This is perfect for children like my son who are just starting to learn their lowercase letters.

 Dogabet by Dianna Bonder is a fun playful alphabet book, perfect for animal lovers.
-We love dogs in our house so this was a sure fire hit, but even if you can’t tell a foxhound from a poodle you will like the busy pages and cute alliterative text.
-Each page is devoted to one letter and a corresponding breed of dog, our favorites were the Otterhounds with their oboes and the purple Pugs.
-Also at the back of the book there is a guide to hidden images on each page that all begin with the proper letter, as well as a cat and bone.
+We love dogs in our house so this was a sure fire hit.
+Even if you can’t tell a foxhound from a poodle you will like the busy pages and cute alliterative text.
+Each page is devoted to one letter and a corresponding breed of dog.
+Our favorites were the Otterhounds with their oboes and the purple Pugs.
+Also at the back of the book, there is a guide to hidden images on each page that all begin with the proper letter, as well as a cat and bone.
 My son loved this book and playing “detective” with it.

 ABeCedarios: Mexican Folk Art ABCs in English and Spanish by Cynthia Weill and K.B.Basseches, wood sculptures by Moises and Armando Jimenez.
 This is a simple but amazing book.
-The text is simply labels in both English and Spanish for the bright and wonderful photographs of the matching sculptures.
-I loved that for X the sculpture is of a mythical animal and the book asks the reader to make up a name begining with X, very clever!
+The text simply labels in both English and Spanish for the bright and wonderful photographs of the matching sculptures.
+I loved that for X the sculpture is a mythical animal.
+Then the book asks the reader to make up a name beginning with X, very clever!

 Firefighters A to Z by Chris L. Demarest is an alphabet book that teaches about fire safety and the danger firefighters face every time the alarm sounds.
 My son is fascinated with firefighters right now, he loves to dress up as one at preschool and we often take the long way home to swing past the station and see if the engines are in or not.
 He loves this book but I don’t think your child needs to have the level of obsession mine does to enjoy it.

 Eating the Alphabet: Fruits & Vegetables from A to Z by Lois Ehlert is an alphabet book extraordinaire!
-Wonderful paintings of fruits and vegetables seem ultra simple and it is but somehow the way the author has pieced this simple book together is brilliant.
-Maybe it’s that children learn about food at the table multiple times a day and feel proud being able to identify not only some of the letters but some of the pictures too!
-From a teaching standpoint I love that there are both upper and lower case letters on each page!
+Wonderful paintings of fruits and vegetables seem ultra simple and it is.
+However, the way the author has pieced this simple book together is brilliant.
+Maybe it’s that children learn about food at the table multiple times a day.
+And they then feel proud being able to identify not only some of the letters but some of the pictures too!
+From a teaching standpoint, I love that there are both upper and lower case letters on each page!
 This book will grow with your child, and beware it will also make you hungry!

 The Abc Bunny by Wanda Gag was first published in 1933 and is delicious!
 Readers follow along with a little bunny all the way from a to z!
 The rhyming text is bouncy and my son was fully engaged.
-I thought the black and white pictures may throw him off but he loved them and didn’t seem to notice that there was no color, they were beautifully done and that was all that mattered.
+I thought the black and white pictures may throw him off.
+But he loved them and didn’t seem to notice that there was no color, they were beautifully done and that was all that mattered.
 I love the language used like the words dash, gale and jaunty.
-Good books are good books no matter when they were written, and readers will always love them, I loved this book.
+Good books are good books no matter when they were written.
+Readers will always love them, I loved this book.

 The Human Alphabet photographs by John Kane.
 This book is fascinating.
-Each page is a a different photograph of dancers making the shape of both the letter and something that starts with the letter.
+Each page is a different photograph of dancers making the shape of both the letter and something that starts with the letter.
 The letter is always obvious (and in order which helps…) but the picture isn’t and I love that.
 It forced my son and I to work together to think of words that started with each letter to figure the tricky ones out.